timescale/docs.timescale.com-content/tutorials.md

 - **[Sample data sets][Data Sets]**: And if you want to explore on your own with some sample data, we have some ready-made data sets for you to explore.
+- **[Simulate IoT Sensor Data][simul-iot-data]**: Simulate a basic IoT sensor dataset on PostgreSQL or TimescaleDB.
 - **[psql installation][psql]**: `psql` is a terminal-based front-end for PostgreSQL.
 Learn how to install `psql` on Mac, Ubuntu, Debian, Windows, and pick up some valuable `psql` tips and tricks along the way.

 [Hello Timescale]: /tutorials/tutorial-hello-timescale